Learning with art and math about the buildings of Russia. This sidewalk chalk activity uses a printed picture and grid to create art!

 It is time for another Around the World lesson, with a stop this month in Russia.
 If you are interested in learning more about the language, culture and how to teach your children about it, you have found the right place.
-We even have a guest post about Russian food over at Mama Smiles, stop on by to learn more!

 For this lesson, I wanted to incorporate art, math, geography, and FUN.
 Inspired by a local sidewalk chalk art festival, the kids and I did a little research on the famous Russian buildings.

 It was time to grab our brand new box of sidewalk chalk and head outdoors!